Ali Abdullah Jaber: Travels

-Throughout his life, Ali Jaber travelled to several countries, including Canada, Pakistan, Japan where he visited Islamic center in Tokyo.
+Throughout his life, Ali Jaber travelled to several countries, including Canada, Pakistan, Japan where he visited Arabic Islamic Institute in Tokyo.

 Visit to Canada

 in 1983, Ali Jaber travelled to Ottawa, the capital of Canada, for a scientific trip and remained there for 8 months.
-Despite suffering from health issues, he recorded the entire Quran in his voice in a voice at a recording studio in Canada, at the request of the Saudi Cultural Attaché at the time.
+Despite suffering from health issues, he recorded the entire Quran in his voice at a recording studio in Canada, at the request of the Saudi Cultural Attaché at the time.
 The original copy of that registration was delivered to King Saud University in Riyadh.

 Imamate

 Mosque of Al-Ghamama in Medina.

 Mosque of Al-Ghamama

 At the request of his Sheikh, Rahmatullah Qari, Ali Jaber began his career as an Imam in 1974 (1394 AH), at the age of 21, at Mosque of Al-Ghamama in Medina.
 He led the worshippers to prayers there for two years.

-Afterwards, he served as an imam at several Mosques before being appointed Imam of a private Mosque in palace of King Khalid.
+Afterwards, he served as an imam at several Mosques before being appointed Imam of Masjid Al Haram.